Worn Out Joy

 2024 - ongoing

-This body of work explores the pursuit of fulfillment and happiness in the late capitalist era, where these ideals are no longer self-determined but increasingly mediated, simulated, or sold back to us as commodified experiences.
-Through photography, I document the ways individuals attempt to reach for these ideals, stage them for others, or fail to attain them — moments that reveal the absurdities and emotional fatigue of labor that drains without nourishing.
-Alongside these images, I include photographs of children who are still permitted to wander, concentrate, and get mesmerized by their surroundings.
-The contrast speaks to what is gradually lost as we conform to roles that strip away wonder and autonomy.
-This project asks: how do we seek meaning when work offers none, and the promise of self-actualization is sold back to us in hollow forms?
-These photographs hold space for dissonance, while questioning whether happiness—or something like it—is still possible under conditions that limit genuine autonomy and possible transcendence.
+This body of work investigates the pursuit of fulfillment and happiness in the late capitalist era, where these ideals are increasingly mediated, simulated, or sold back to us as commodified experiences.
+Through photography, I document the ways individuals attempt to reach for these ideals, stage them for others, or quietly fall short—raising the question of whether such ideals are still attainable under conditions that restrict agency and limit social mobility.
+Alongside photographs of absurdity, alienation, and emotional dissonance, I also include images of children who are still permitted to be attentive, curious, and mesmerized by their surroundings without needing to justify it through productivity.
+The contrast speaks to what is gradually lost as we conform to roles that strip away curiosity and agency.